 - logic and an ability to follow processes and procedures

-Additionally, you could undertake further studies, such as a Masters degree in software engineering (full or part-time) or in another IT-related field.
-Usually, a Bachelor’s degree it’s enough to enter a German company, but the better your qualifications, the higher chances.
+You could also undertake further studies, such as a Masters’s degree in software engineering (full or part-time) or another IT-related field.
+Usually, a Bachelor’s degree it’s enough to enter a German company, but the better your qualifications, the higher your chances.

-In-depth knowledge of programming languages is essential to be able to work as a software engineer in Germany.
+In-depth knowledge of programming languages is essential to working as a software engineer in Germany.

 Another factor that is important for your job application is professional experience.
-Doesn’t matter how good your education and how many certificates you have, if you never tried it on practice.
+It doesn’t matter how good your education is and how many certificates you have; if you have never tried it in practice.

-Luckily, most of the software engineers too curious and often implement their knowledge already during the studies whatever it is an internship or part-time job.
-In general, depending on the company’s field, German employers can require between 2 and 5 years of professional experience.
+Luckily, most software engineers are curious and often implement their knowledge already during their studies, whether it’s an internship or a part-time job.
+German employers can generally require between 2 and 5 years of professional experience, depending on the company’s field.

 The experience should be closely relevant to the field that you’re applying for.
 Employers might also ask applicants for some of the code samples so they can see if the candidate fulfills their criteria.

 A cover letter in Germany is never longer than one page.
-There are shouldn’t be any spelling mistakes and wrong grammar.
+There shouldn’t be any spelling mistakes or wrong grammar.

-You might already know enough about CV: include information about you, your education, skills, and experience.
-You should adapt your CV and Covering Letter for every company individually, add the high-quality picture for a better impression.
+You might already know enough about your CV: include information about you, your education, skills, and experience.
+You should adapt your CV and Covering Letter for every company individually and add a high-quality picture for a better impression.

 Also read: Salary of a Software engineer in Germany.

 With a degree in software engineering, you have a wide variety of jobs to undertake.
-In Germany, a software engineer can be hired in many industries for different positions, but they all have some of the underlying skills of the professions which we will discuss later.
+In Germany, a software engineer can be hired in many industries for different positions.
+Still, they all have some of the underlying skills of the professions, which we will discuss later.

 Most teams in companies are composed of several specializations of engineers.
 Here are the most common types of software engineering roles:

-- Back-end engineers spend much of their time writing services, algorithms and architecting the core bits and pieces of a system and the way it works.
+- Back-end engineers spend much of their time writing services and algorithms and architecting a system’s core bits and pieces and how it works.

-- Front-end engineers make the services that the back-end engineers are writing accessible to the end-user through a UI.
-It’s not uncommon for front-end engineers to have some experience with UI design or partner often with a designer at the company.
+- Front-end engineers make the services that the back-end engineers write accessible to the end-user through a UI.
+It’s not uncommon for front-end engineers to have some experience with UI design or often partner with a company designer.

 - Operations engineers are responsible for ensuring the infrastructure that supports a product or service is reliable and stays up and running.
-Another primary responsibility is ensuring a system’s scalability.
+Another primary responsibility is providing a system’s scalability.

-- QA or test engineers are responsible for building systems that test the code that the other engineers are writing to ensure it’s stable and reliable.
+- QA or test engineers are responsible for building systems that test the code the other engineers write to ensure it’s stable and reliable.

-However, if you are an experienced software engineer, you possibly will have a full-stack role in a German company.
-If your potential employer is an IT company, the team will include experts for every single role, so your job will be more specialized too.
+However, if you are an experienced software engineer, you may have a full-stack role in a German company.
+If your potential employer is an IT company, the team will include experts for every single role, making your job more specialized.